 At the time of writing, Paul has nearly fought Tommy Fury twice over.
 As previously mentioned, the two were supposed to face off in late 2021, but an injury on Tommy’s end kept this bout from happening.

 The rivals were once again slated to fight in August 2022 — but Fury claims that he wasn’t allowed to enter the United States due to legal complications, putting a stop to their bout (and prompting Jake to forgo all thoughts of taking on ‘Tommy Fumbles’ in the future).

 Now, the two long-time rivals are expected to finally clash, with the fight already reportedly being a “done deal” for a February 25 bout in Saudi Arabia.

 After Tommy Fury bowed out of their August 2022 bout, Paul was forced to look for another opponent, instead — and settled on pro boxer Hasim Rahman Jr., the son of an established heavyweight champ.

 Unfortunately, this fight was also canceled after Hasim allegedly planned to weigh in ten pounds below the 215 lb Cruiserweight class.
 Paul lashed out at Hasim for not keeping to the terms of their arrangement, while Hasim claimed he could make weight in time and urged Paul to “put on the gloves.”

 Jake Paul boxing record

-Jake secured four victories by KO, and one by split-decision.
+Jake has secured four victories by KO, as well as winning one by split decision and one by unanimous decision.